rmrevin/yii2-comments/README.md

 ### Extending Model files

-Depending on which ones you need, you can set the `modelClasses` config property:
+Depending on which ones you need, you can set the `modelMap` config property:

 ```php